 1. Descriptive Blooming Flower

 Students come up with eight adjectives that describe their mom, write the words on the flower petals, color their flowers, and cut them out.
 Then, they color the smaller flowers, cut those out, glue the centers on top of their larger flowers, and bend the petals upward.
-Add a stem (a pipe cleaner, popsicle stick, etc.).
-Mom lifts up the petals to read the special words that describe her.
-Click here for the printable.
+Add a stem (a pipe cleaner, Popsicle stick, etc.).
+Mom can lift up the petals to read the special words that describe her.

 Kids say the darndest things!
 Have your students answer questions about their moms and draw (or insert) an image of her in the mommy snapshot frame.
 Click here for the printable.

 Learn more: E Is for Explore

 4. WOW-MOM Card

 Integrate math while having your students construct cards for their moms.
 This project teaches children about the line of symmetry and some basic transformations.
 Click here for a free printable that includes three variations of the WOW-MOM card (example printed on colored card stock)!

 5. Acrostic Poem